preetsanjam/Sample-ML-Project/notes.md

     - The `.` refers to the current directory (your project folder).
     - So `-e .` tells pip to install the current project in editable mode using `pyproject.toml` or `setup.py`.

+- **Data ingestion** means reading the data from databases.
+For reading the data, we need a data path and a database configuration.
+Data ingestion configuration will have the information about the data path and the database configuration